 FIND_IN_SET

-find_in_set(str, strlist) Description: This function returns the position of the
+find_in_set(str, strlist) Description: Returns the position of

 Example: